 Our Board functions collaboratively and emphasizes active participation and leadership by all of its members.
 Our Board currently consists of nine directors, each of whom, other than Messrs.
 Gershwind and Jacobson, is independent under our Corporate Governance Guidelines and the applicable rules of the New York Stock Exchange.
-Mr. Gershwind has served as our President and Chief Executive Officer since January 1, 2013 and as a member of our Board since 2010.
+Following the conclusion of the 2020 annual meeting, our Board will consist of eight directors, as Mr. Fradin has decided not to stand for re-election due to other time commitments, and will not be a director effective as of the conclusion of the 2020 annual meeting.Mr.
+Gershwind has served as our President and Chief Executive Officer since January 1, 2013 and as a member of our Board since 2010.
 Mr. Jacobson, who is one of our principal shareholders, was appointed our Chairman of the Board in January 1998 and became Non-executive Chairman of the Board effective January 1, 2013.
 Mr. Jacobson previously served as our President from October 1995 through November 2003, and as our Chief Executive Officer from October 1995 through November 2005.
 The Board has separated the roles of Chairman and Chief Executive Officer since 2005 and has appointed a non-management, lead director since 2007.